swag31415/dreadful-langgraph/README.md

 # Dread Campaign Generator

 Generate complete campaign materials for the Dread tabletop roleplaying game using LangChain and LangGraph.
-Creates campaign settings, character questions, and scenario outlines from your prompts.
+Creates detailed campaign settings, character questions, and scenario outlines from your prompts.

 ## Quick Start